Taylor Swift confirms Lana Del Rey collaboration on 'Midnights'

 Taylor Swift has revealed that Lana Del Rey features on her upcoming new song ‘Snow On The Beach’.

-Swift confirmed the collaboration during the final instalment of ‘Midnights Mayhem With Me’, the video series through which she’s been drip feeding the track titles from her forthcoming album ‘Midnights’ (out October 21).
+Swift confirmed the collaboration during the final instalment of ‘Midnights Mayhem With Me’, the video series through which she’s been drip-feeding the track titles from her forthcoming album ‘Midnights’ (out October 21).

 “Our LAST EPISODE!
 The season finale of ‘Midnights Mayhem With Me’, with QUITE the twist of an ending…,” Swift captioned the clip.